Program Changes for Spring 2014:

 • International Relations 468 European Integration will not be offered in Spring 2014, but we expect to offer it Fall 2014.
 IR majors with a high level of Spanish should note that there are international relations courses available at the Universidad Carlos III de Madrid, which is part of Option II (see below).

-Program Site: USC study center at the Instituto Internacional in central Madrid; Universidad Carlos III de Madrid's Getafe campus.
+Program Site: USC study center at the Instituto Internacional in central Madrid; Universidad Carlos III de Madrid's Getafe campus (Option II only).

 Description: The Madrid program is for students with low-intermediate to advanced Spanish fluency who have an academic interest in Spain.
 Students in Option I (USC catalogue courses only) take all of their classes alongside other USC students at the Instituto Internacional in central Madrid.
 Students in Option II (USC catalogue courses of Option I and Spanish university courses) take two to three courses alongside Spanish students at the Universidad Carlos III de Madrid in Getafe, about 10 miles from central Madrid and easily accessible by public transportation.

 Academics: The USC Madrid center offers USC catalogue courses in Art History, International Relations, Political Science, and Spanish.
 All students in Option I and Option II must take at least two USC Spanish courses.

 Students may take courses for major, minor, or elective credit.
 Courses are taught in Spanish unless otherwise indicated.

 USC catalogue courses are 4 USC units each and are taken for a USC letter grade.
 The letter grade appears on the USC transcript, and the grades are factored into one's USC GPA.
 The courses are taught by local faculty approved by academic departments at USC and follow USC-approved syllabi.

 - SPAN 260 Advanced Spanish: Arts and Sciences